xJaimeGx/notetaker-express/README.md

 - [Questions](#questions)

 ## Installation
 Install this project using node.js and using the express.js package.
+After everything is installed, run 'node server.js' or 'npm start' to start server.

 ## Usage
 This project can be used to stay organized.